 The faculty members are experienced and focus on providing hands-on opportunities to students – from writing, producing or acting in a campus film or stage production to producing a literary magazine.
 The full-time faculty teaches not only at the junior to graduate levels but also provide most of the classroom instruction for freshmen and sophomore students.
 Faculty also provide assistance to students on an individual basis through out-of-class conferences, specialized instructional activities and other student service contributions.
 The faculty’s commitment to research, scholarship and creativity is evidenced by their numerous performance, presentation and publication accomplishments.

 UT Pan American provides a number of programs and facilities to support the special interests of students in the College of Arts and Humanities.

-The Charles and Dorothy Clark Gallery, located in the Fine Arts Complex, and the University Gallery, located in the Communication Arts and Sciences Building, are available for exhibits of senior bachelor of fine arts students and others.
+The University Gallery, located in the Visual Arts Complex and the Charles & Dorothy Clark Gallery, located in the Arts and Humanities Building are available for exhibits of senior bachelor of fine arts students and others.

-Students may participate in two publications under the auspices of the Department of Communication – The Pan American, a weekly student newspaper, and Panorama, an annual yearbook magazine for students.
+Students may participate in two print publications under the auspices of the Department of Communication – The Pan American, a weekly student newspaper, and Panorama, an annual yearbook magazine for students.
+The department also houses Bronc Radio/TV, an internet podcast venue for news and entertainment run by students.
 The English Department also provides students with opportunities to participate in Gallery, a student literary magazine published annually.

-The Albert Jeffers Theatre produces 7 to 10 full-length plays each year, including three Pan American Summer Stock (PASS) productions.
-There are also two other theatre venues on campus offering quality productions.
-Performances for children and children’s theatre classes are frequently offered.
-Pan American Summer Television (PAST) gives students the opportunity to produce a full-length TV movie.
+University Theatre Productions produces in the Albert L. Jeffers Theatre 6-8 full-length plays each year, including two Pan American Summer Stock (PASS) productions every other summer.
+Performances for children by the Theatre for Yong Audiences program are part of the season and youth theatre camps are offered in the summer.
+Pan American Summer Television (PAST) gives students the opportunity to produce a full-length TV movie every other summer.
 A complete TV studio with two sound stages is available on campus.